maxhbr/LDBcollector/md/Spencer-86.md

 Text
 ----

-    Copyright (c) 1986 by University of Toronto.
-    Written by Henry Spencer.
     Not derived from licensed software.

     Permission is granted to anyone to use this software for any purpose on any computer system, and to redistribute it freely,